wcm-io/io.wcm.maven.archetypes.aem/src/site/markdown/index.md

 See [Usage][usage] for a detailed documentation.

-For more information about the "Sling-Initial-Content JSON-style project layout" and its benefits see [this talk][fsresource-adaptto-talk] form adaptTo() 2017.

 If you want to setup AEM infrastructure for deployment of this project you can use the [Maven Archetype for AEM Configuration Management][aem-confmgmt-archetype].

+### Further Resources

+* [Maven Archetypes for AEM][adaptto-talk-aem-archetypes] - Talk from adaptTo() 2018 about AEM project archetypes
+* [Ease Development with Apache Sling File System Resource Provider] - Talk from adaptTo() 2017 about the "Sling-Initial-Content JSON-style" project layout and it's benefits

 ### Alternatives

 Alternatively to the wcm.io AEM archetype you can use these tools to set up new AEM projects:

-* [Adobe AEM project archetype][adobe-aem-archetype] - Supports only FileVault package layout and the most recent AEM version, not very flexible
+* [Adobe AEM project archetype][adobe-aem-archetype] - Supports only FileVault package layout and the most recent AEM version
 * [ACS AEM Lazybones Templates][acs-aem-lazybones] - Supports only FileVault package layout.
 Configuration is quite flexible regarding AEM versions and ACS AEM Commons usage.
-Lazybones is a bit uncommon in the maven world.